 MO SW-PBS is guided through a State Leadership Team whose purpose is to set short and long-range goals and to monitor progress toward them with input from stakeholders.
-Members of the team represent the Missouri Department of Elementary and Secondary Education, our regional and state-level consultants, the state coordinator, the National Technical Assistance Center for PBIS, and the University of Missouri (MU) Center for SW-PBS.
-State Coordinator, Dr. Mary Richter, directed the day-to-day activities of the initiative and provided ongoing training and technical assistance for MO SW-PBS staff.
-Team member Dr. Tim Lewis, Co-Director of the National PBIS Center and Director of the MU Center for SW-PBS, provided guidance from a national perspective.
+Members of the team represent the Department, our regional and state-level consultants, the state coordinator, the National Technical Assistance Center for PBIS, and the University of Missouri (MU) Center for SW-PBS.
+Co-Interim State Coordinators, Diane Feeley and Dr. Nanci W. Johnson, directed the day-to-day activities of the initiative and provided ongoing training and technical assistance for MO SW-PBS staff.
+Leadership Team member Dr. Tim Lewis, Co-Director of the National PBIS Center and Director of the MU Center for SW-PBS, provided guidance from a national perspective.
 His input supported appropriate alignment with the PBIS National Technical Assistance Center objectives and ongoing access to a variety of national and international resources to enhance the quality of MO SW-PBS.
-Support from the Missouri Department of Elementary and Secondary Education commissioners, directors, and staff members was invaluable in moving the initiative forward.
+Support from the Department commissioners, directors, and staff members was invaluable in moving the initiative forward.